olafgleba/paul/README.md

 # Paul

-Frontend development with ease
+*Paul* is my personal frontend development environment and just reflects my approach to facilitate my daily work.
+It relies on libraries and extensions such as [Bower](http://bower.io), [Grunt](http://gruntjs.com), [Sass](http://sass-lang.org) and the [inuit.css](http://inuitcss.com/) CSS framework as the foundation to build up the real css stuff.

 ## Introduction

-*Paul* is just my personal frontend development environment and just reflects my approach to facilitate my daily work.
-It relies on libraries and extensions such as [Bower](http://bower.io), [Grunt](http://gruntjs.com), [Sass](http://sass-lang.org) and the [inuit.css](http://inuitcss.com/) CSS framework as the foundation to build up the real css stuff.

-It allows you to assemble libraries easily, starts a webserver and a livereload server to watch out for changes and run appropriate tasks like concatenation, minification, file copy, text pattern substitution and more.
+*Paul* allows you to assemble libraries easily, starts a webserver and a livereload server to watch out for changes and run appropriate tasks like concatenation, minification, file copy, text pattern substitution and more.
 It also includes a HTML boilerplate to start with.

 Altough it is highly configurable, the main attempt is **workflow simplification** and **staying focused** on your real work.
-Simply run `grunt` (or `grunt-deploy`) on the console and forget about the magic that happens behind.
+Simply run `grunt` (or `grunt-deploy`) on the console,  dig into coding your site and forget about the magic that happens behind.

 ## Requirements